We all know about peanut butter and jelly, but have you ever heard of a peanut butter burger?

 Also, if you’re really serious about your burgers, I suggest you grind your own beef.
 It’s extra work, but it yields significantly better patties.

-The thing about ground beef from the supermarket is, while it’s cheap, you’ll also have no idea what cut of beef goes in there.
+The thing about ground beef from the supermarket is you have no idea what cut of beef goes in there.

-When you’re in luck, it’s good, but more often than not, it’s not that flavorful and can be very spongy.
+More often than not, it’s not that flavorful and can be very spongy.
+So that’s why making your own is the trick for amazing burgers.

 The Best Buns to Use